robcarver17/skipperman/docs/ticksheets_SI_skipper_help.md

 # Downloadable documents

-Click on  &#17;... to see downloadable documents.
+Click on  ►Click triangle to see downloadable documents.
 These are useful documents and reports relating to current or upcoming events; click to download the latest version.
 You cannot find your ticksheets here!

 # Select an event